 6. The Speed of Trust: The One Thing that Changes Everything by Stephen M.R.
 Covey

-Did you know that TRUST is the most significant factor in creating business success?
-Covey examines the effect it has on our personal and professional lives, explains how credibility can be built or destroyed, covers 13 behaviors of authentic leaders, and details practical examples on how to use trust to improve productivity and drive down costs.
+Did you know that trust is the most significant factor in creating business success?
+Covey examines the effect it has on our personal and professional lives, explains how credibility can be built or destroyed, covers 13 behaviors of authentic leaders, and details practical examples of how to use trust to improve productivity and drive down costs.

 7. Leadership: The Power of Emotional Intelligence by Daniel Goleman

 Renowned psychologist and behavioral science writer Daniel Goleman is a pioneer of emotional intelligence.
 This book collects over 20 years of Goleman’s writings on leadership and "organizational excellence,” including insights into the role of emotion in the workplace and the most effective ways to inspire others.